cheeaun/earth/README.md

 ### Wonderful `yarn` scripts

 - `yarn checkins` - Fetch all checks-ins from Foursquare.
 Raw `checkins.json` is not part of repo because of privacy. `checkins[.min].geojson` files have *shortened* coordinates for privacy.
-- `yarn mapsicon` - Download copy of country maps from [Sn3b/mapsicon](https://github.com/Sn3b/mapsicon).
-Uses [napa](https://github.com/shama/napa) because it doesn't have a `package.json`.
+- `yarn countries` - Download copy of country maps from [Sn3b/mapsicon](https://github.com/Sn3b/mapsicon) (Uses [napa](https://github.com/shama/napa) because it doesn't have a `package.json`).
+Then generate all optimized SVG countries.
-- `yarn countries` - Generate all optimized SVG countries from the copy above.
 - `yarn start` - Watch and transpile `assets/app.raw.js`, and start the server.

 Future